xilapa/go-tiny-projects/README.md

 A repository with small projects I'm doing to learn Golang.

-The projects on this repository are based on the following contents:
+The projects on this repository are based/inspired on the following contents:
  - Wesley Willians lessons from [Full Cycle Youtube channel](https://www.youtube.com/c/FullCycle/).
+ - Table Driven Tests from [Golang Wiki](https://github.com/golang/go/wiki/TableDrivenTests)

 Also I've tried to follow some guidelines from [Uber Go Style Guide](https://github.com/uber-go/guide/blob/master/style.md), like the interface compliance at compile time, function grouping and ordering.